How To Help

 Community Response Teams are made up of Delaware residents who volunteer to work together to support their communities in fighting addiction, drug overdoses, and overdose deaths.

-Provide education about overdose response and help to distribute naloxone — a lifesaving overdose-reversal medication.
+Provide education about overdose response and help to distribute narcan — a lifesaving overdose-reversal medication.

 Teach skills that reduce the negative consequences of drug use.